ied206/Joveler.Compression/Joveler.Compression.ZLib/USAGE.md

 To use custom zlib binary instead, call `ZLibInit.GlobalInit()` with a path to the custom binary.

 You are required to pass valid `ZLibInitOptions` instance alongside library path.
-It controls which ABI would be used to load native library.
+It controls which ABI should be used to load native library.
+Set it to correct value, or it would crash the process in worst cases.

 #### Supported ABIs

 Joveler.Compression.ZLib supports both traditional zlib ABIs, and also its modern counterpart zlib-ng ABI.

-Joveler.Compression.ZLib uses `zlib (cdecl)` ABI by default.
-If you want to load other ABI, tweak `ZLibInitOptions` which would be passed into `ZLibInit.GlobalInit()`.
+Joveler.Compression.ZLib uses `zlib (cdecl)` ABI by default, and default `ZLibInitOptions` instance is set to use it.
+If you want to load other ABI, tweak `ZLibInitOptions` properties.

 | ABI        | Calling Convention | FileNames                                     | Note         |
 |------------|--------------------|-----------------------------------------------|--------------|